Benjamin Horne

 August 2025 - Royal Geographical Society (with the Institute for British Geographers) Annual International Conference (Birmingham, UK).
 Presentation on "Soil degradation in Nepal: Are policymakers missing the bigger picture by blaming farmers?"

-(upcoming) December 2025 - British Ecological Society Annual Meeting (Edinburgh, UK).
-Presentation on "Challenging the knowledge deficit: Farmers’ and advisors’ mental models of soil health in Nepal’s Terai".
+December 2025 - British Ecological Society Annual Meeting (Edinburgh, UK).
+Presentation on "Different ways of knowing soil: mental models of farmers and advisors in Nepal’s Terai".